ocj94/Abalassembly/README.md

 A player wins the game by pushing six of the opponent's marbles off the edge of the board.

 # Credits:
 The game Abalone was invented by Michel Lalet and Laurent Lévi in 1987.
-This implementation of the game in JavaScript was created by [me
+This implementation of the game was created by players for the players !

 # License:
 This project is licensed under the MIT License.
 See the LICENSE.md file for details.